Coxeter tournaments: Tournaments and polytopes

 There is a strong connection between tournaments and permutahedra.
 In classical work, Landau \cite{Lan3} showed that $s\in\ZZ^n$ is the score sequence of a tournament on $G=K_n$ if and only if $s\preceq v_n$, and so, by Rado's theorem \eqref{E_perm_hyp}, if and only if $s$ is a lattice point of the permutahedron $\Pi_{n-1}$.
 Note that $v_n$ is the score sequence of the tournament on $K_n$ in which each player $i$ wins/loses all games against other players $j\neq i$ of smaller/larger index.
 Also recall that, informally, $s\preceq v_n$ means that $s$ is at most as spread out as $v_n$ and has the same total sum.

 Extending Landau's result to the setting of random tournaments, Moon \cite{M63} showed that $x\in\RR^n$ is the mean score sequence of a random tournament on $K_n$ if and only if $x\preceq v_n$.

-Although Rado's work preceded that of Landau's, it appears that the connection with $\Pi_{n-1}$ was not recorded in the literature until Stanley \cite{S80} relayed this observation of Zaslavsky.
-Indeed, many proofs of these classical theorems of Landau and Moon (by a variety of methods from optimization, probability and combinatorics) have appeared (see, e.g., \cite{ Lan3,M63,ARR84, A84,AK18, B06,BS77, BCLF79, B62, BGS68, BF15, BK09, BR91, BS01, B87, F60, F65, GK99, H65, Q89, IIM20, M78, R96, T81, SR12, MP70, C14, T16}).
-However, none have fully exploited the geometric perspective given by the equivalent descriptions \eqref{E_perm_conv}--\eqref{E_perm_hyp} of the permutahedron.
+Although Rado's work preceded that of Landau, it appears that the connection with $\Pi_{n-1}$ was not recorded in the literature until Stanley \cite{S80} relayed this observation of Zaslavsky.
+Indeed, many proofs by various methods of these classical theorems of Landau and Moon have appeared in the literature.
+However, to our knowledge, none have exploited the geometric perspective given by the equivalent descriptions \eqref{E_perm_conv}--\eqref{E_perm_hyp} of the permutahedron.

-In recent work \cite{KS20}, we have extended the theorems of Landau and Moon to all multigraphs, via a consolidated, geometric proof which capitalizes on the theory of zonotopal tilings.
+In recent work \cite{KS24}, we have extended the theorems of Landau and Moon to all multigraphs, via a consolidated, geometric proof which capitalizes on the theory of zonotopal tilings.

-\begin{theorem}[ \cite{KS20}] Let $Z_M$ be the graphical zonotope of the multigraph $M$ on vertex set $[n]$.
+\begin{theorem}[ \cite{KS24}] Let $Z_M$ be the graphical zonotope of the multigraph $M$ on vertex set $[n]$.
 Then \begin{enumerate} \item $s\in\ZZ^n$ is a score sequence of a tournament on $M$ if and only if $s \in \ZZ^n \cap Z_M$. \item $x\in\RR^n$ is a mean score sequence of a random tournament on $M$ if and only if $x\in Z_M$. \end{enumerate} \end{theorem}

-Furthermore, the zonotopal perspective allows for a refinement of these results, which shows that any score sequence can be realized by a tournament with at most a ``forest's worth of randomness,'' see \cite{KS20} for details.
+Furthermore, this zonotopal perspective allows for a refinement of these results, which shows that any score sequence can be realized by a tournament with at most a ``forest's worth of randomness;'' see \cite{KS24} for details.

 In discussing these results, Stanley \cite{Stan20} asked about extending the theory of tournaments to the Coxeter setting of types $B_n$, $C_n$ and $D_n$.
 The purpose of the current work is to introduce such a theory and describe its connections with the Coxeter generalized permutahedra \cite{ACEP}.
-As it turns out, these geometric objects can be described in terms of the mean score sequences of random tournaments on signed graphs (see, e.g., Zaslavsky \cite{Zas81,Zas82}) in which there are cooperative and solitaire games, in addition to the usual (type $A_{n-1}$) competitive ones.
+As it turns out, these geometric objects can be described in terms of the mean score sequences of random tournaments on signed graphs (see, e.g., Zaslavsky \cite{Zas81,Zas82}) in which there are cooperative and solitaire games, in addition to the usual (type $A_{n-1}$) competitive games in classical tournaments.